jasonpatrickellykrause/istio-training/labs/11-envoy-filter.md

 Similarly, we can use the `istioctl proxy-config listener [podname] -o json` to get the Envoy configuration and see where the Lua filter was added.

 Here's a snippet from the above JSON configuration.
-Notice the Lua filter was injected just befroe the router filter:
+Notice the Lua filter was injected just before the router filter:

 ```json
 ...